Health-Promoting Habits Matter for Your Body and Mind!

 Personal Hygiene

 A person’s mental health can also affect how they care for themselves.
 Personal hygiene is simply looking after the body and keeping it clean and healthy.
-It includes dental hygiene, cleaning your body, washing hands, and keeping your surroundings clean.
+It includes dental hygiene, cleaning your body, washing your hands, and keeping your surroundings clean.
 Developing and maintaining a personal hygiene routine is key to having a healthy body and mind.

 Benefits of Sleep Hygiene